patrickbadley/_archive_developyourk8s-flux-config-live/README.md

 --namespace flux \
 fluxcd/flux
 ```
-7. Flux generates a ssh key we can use to authorize it to connect to our git repo let retreive it first (if your result isnt a long string starting with ssh-rsa, try again until you get one)
+7. Flux generates a ssh key we can use to authorize it to connect to our git repo.
+Let's retrieve it first (if your result isnt a long string starting with ssh-rsa, try again until you get one)
 ```bash
 kubectl -n flux logs deployment/flux | grep identity.pub | cut -d '"' -f2
 ```
 8. Copy the result
 9. Fork this repo (you will need to update references to the repository name in releases/default/developYourK8sRelease.yaml)
 10. Add a github deploy key to your new repo
   a.
 Under Settings, choose deploy keys
   b.
 Click Add
   c.
 Name it "flux" and paste the value in the box
   d.
 Check the box to allow write access
   e.
 Click Add key
 11. Flux will now configure your cluster!
 12. One last piece is to configure cert-manager, a tool that manges ssl certificates for us
 ```bash